burnbright/silverstripe-facebook-likebox/README.md

 The only main requirement is setting the href value to your facebook page.
 Default heights are provided if you enable/disable the header, or show_faces.

+### Widget

+The widget will only work if you have included the widget module.

 ## Resources